- The challenges of offshoring Agile development

 The more information your offshore team has about the business, the more productive they can be.
-Gather all the relevant information – development strategies, roadmaps, process documentation, data flow, test results, the works – and make it easily accessible.
+Gather all the relevant information — development strategies, roadmaps, process documentation, data flow, and test results and make it easily accessible.

 This gives everyone access to an extremely valuable self-serve resource.
 It also serves as an excellent source of knowledge transfer for new hires that join the team.